JeanColombel93/pdsnd_github/README.md

 After calculation, it displays a list of statistics and gives the user the choice to display the actual dataset or to quit the program.

 Inputs:
-(str) city - name of the city to analyze
-(str) month - name of the month to filter by, or "all" to apply no month filter (str) day - name of the day of week to filter by, or "all" to apply no day filter
+city - name of the city to analyze month - name of the month to filter by, or "all" to apply no month filter day - name of the day of week to filter by, or "all" to apply no day filter

 ### Files used
 bikeshare_project_JC1.py